Median voter theorem: Empirical evidence and contradictions

 Lee, Moretti, and Butler (2004) investigated whether voters influence politicians' positions or merely choose from existing policy stances.
 They found that an exogenous shift in the voter base does not alter candidates' positions.
 For instance, an increase in Democratic voters in a given area does not push a Republican candidate’s stance further to the left, and vice versa.
 This finding suggests that the electorate selects from the positions that politicians already hold, rather than shaping those positions, contradicting the prediction of the Median Voter Theorem, which assumes candidates are ideologically neutral.

 Gerber and Lewis (2015) analyzed voting data from a series of referendums in California to estimate the preferences of the median voter.
 They found that elected officials are constrained by the preferences of the median voter in homogeneous regions but less so in heterogeneous ones.

 In contrast, Brunner and Ross (2010), who also studied voter data from two referendums in California, found that the decisive voter in votes concerning public expenditure was not the median voter, but rather a voter from the fourth income decile.
 This finding aligns with other studies suggesting that low-income voters often form coalitions with high-income voters to oppose increases in public spending.

 Referendum data from Switzerland was used by Stadelmann, Portmann, and Eichenberger (2012) to examine the degree to which legislators' votes align with the preferences of the median voter in their districts.
 Their research showed that the Median Voter Model explains legislative voting behavior better than an alternative random voting hypothesis, but only by a modest margin of 17.6%.
 Additionally, they found that support from the median voter in a senator’s district increases the likelihood of the senator supporting a given proposal by 8.4% in parliament.

 Milanovic (2000), using data from 79 countries, concluded that the greater the inequality in a country's pre-tax income distribution, the more aggressive the redistributive policies of the winning government.
 This finding supports the Median Voter Theorem.

+A 2015 study found almost 60% of democracies and almost 40% of studied non-democracies were close to the economic redistributive preferences of the median citizen, with policy bundling explaining some of the differences.

+Meltzer and Richard found 2015 the median income maximization consistent with median voter predictions.